Cyril Ritchard: Additional Roles

 He appeared as Kreton in Gore Vidal's play Visit to a Small Planet as well as also directed it, which also starred Eddie Mayehoff.
 The play had tryouts at the Shubert Theatre in New Haven, Connecticut January 16–19, 1957.
 On Broadway, it debuted on February 7, 1957, and ran for 388 performances.
 Ritchard received a Tony Award nomination for his performance as Kreton.
 (Under Ritchard's direction, Mayehoff also received a nomination for Best Performance by a Featured Actor.)

 In 1958, he starred in the Cole Porter CBS television musical Aladdin.
 In 1959, he was nominated for a second Tony Award, for Best Actor in a Play, for The Pleasure of His Company.

 He appeared onstage in The Roar of the Greasepaint – The Smell of the Crowd (1965), with Anthony Newley, and played Osgood Fielding in Sugar (1972).
-He was also a Broadway director: The Happiest Girl in the World (1961) (in which he also appeared), Roar Like a Dove (1964) and The Irregular Verb to Love (1963) (in which he also appeared).
+He was also a Broadway director: The Heavenly Twins (1955), The Happiest Girl in the World (1961) (in which he also appeared), Roar Like a Dove (1964) and The Irregular Verb to Love (1963) (in which he also appeared).

-His film appearances include the role of the villain in Alfred Hitchcock's early talkie Blackmail (1929) and much later in the Tommy Steele vehicle Half a Sixpence (1967).
+His film appearances include the role of Crewe, the artist in Alfred Hitchcock's first talkie Blackmail (1929), E.A.
+Dupont's Piccadilly (1929), the George Formby comedy I See Ice (1937) and the Tommy Steele musical Half a Sixpence (1967).

 Ritchard also appeared regularly on a variety of television programs in the late 1950s and 1960s.
 For example, he appeared as a mystery guest on What's My Line? on the 22 December 1957 episode of the popular Sunday night CBS-TV program.
 From 1956 to 1971 Ritchard played the comic villain in Jacques Offenbach's operetta La Perichole with the Metropolitan Opera, first at the opera house in New York City and later on tour; Ritchard directed the production.
 He also served as a guest panelist on the Met's radio quiz show, where he was referred to as Sir Cyril, although he was never knighted.
 His wife, Madge Elliott, died of cancer in 1955 in New York.

 Death

-Ritchard’s final part would be as Elrond in the Rankin/Bass television production of The Hobbit.
+Ritchard’s final part was as Elrond in the Rankin/Bass television production of The Hobbit.

 He later suffered a heart attack while working as narrator in the Chicago touring company of Side by Side by Sondheim.
 He died on 18 December 1977 in Chicago, aged 79.

 He was buried beside his wife at Saint Mary's Cemetery in Ridgefield, Connecticut, near his rural home.
 His funeral mass was celebrated by Archbishop Fulton Sheen.
+The altar server was John H. Frey.

 He and Madge had no children, save for a baby boy who died in 1939.